esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 1 - Unconfigured modem

-This is typical for programs that don't use WiFi, and is a high current drain of at least 67 mA continuous.
-This isn't a test as much as it sets a baseline or reference point for comparing the power savings.
-You can stop any time the CPU is halted or the LED is blinking during the tests to measure the current.
+This is typical for programs that don't use WiFi, and is a high current continuous drain of at least 67 mA.
+This isn't a test as much as setting a baseline or reference point for comparing the power savings.
+You can stop during any test while the CPU is halted or the LED is blinking to measure the current.

 ### Test 2 - Automatic Modem Sleep

 This is the default power saving mode when you have an active WiFi connection.
-You don't need to add anything to your code to get it.
+You don't need to add anything to your code to get this mode.
 The only time the modem sleeps is when your program spends time in delay() frequently.
 Any delay() time works as long as it happens frequently.
 The LED blinks more slowly during this test as it's doing **delay(350)** to get the modem to sleep.
 While in delay() your sketch isn't doing anything worthwhile.
 Average current during Automatic Modem Sleep is 15 mA minimum.
-Without a delay() the average current is 67 mA with short spikes above 250 mA as transmissions occur.
+Without a delay() the average current > 67 mA with short spikes > 250-350 mA as transmissions occur.
 When the WiFi has traffic (even a couple of pings), the modem can turn on for over 2 seconds continuous at 67 mA, and it may stay on for a second after the traffic.
 In a high traffic environment you won't get any power savings with either of the 2 Automatic modes.
 Automatic Modem Sleep turns on 7-8 seconds after an active connection is established.

 ### Test 3 - Forced Modem Sleep

-Turns off the modem (losing the connection), and reducing the current by > 47 mA.
+Turns off the modem (losing the connection), and reducing the current by 50 mA.
 This test uses the WiFi library function.
 It's good if there is a long interval with no expected WiFi traffic, as you can do other things while only drawing 15 to 20 mA.
 The longer you spend in delay(), the closer the current approaches 15 mA.
 The test loops on delay(350) until you press the button.
 The CPU will be drawing 15 to 16 mA during the looped delay().

 ### Test 4 - Automatic Light Sleep

 Like Automatic Modem Sleep, with similar restrictions.
 Once configured it's immediately active when a connection is established.
-During periods of long delay() the average current can drop to ~ 2 mA.
+During periods of long delay() the average current can drop to ~ 2 mA average.
 In a network with sparse traffic you might get something near 2-5 mA average current.
 The LED blinks more slowly during this test as it's doing delay(350) to get the modem to sleep.
-With delay() times shorter than the DTIM beacon interval (100 mS for these tests) the modem only goes into Automatic Modem Sleep, and with a longer delay() it will go into Automatic Light Sleep.
+With delay() times shorter than the DTIM beacon interval (100 mS beacons for these tests) the modem only goes into Automatic Modem Sleep, and with a longer delay() it will go into Automatic Light Sleep.

 ### Test 5 - Forced Light Sleep